-I have been chatting to fellow solopreneurs in recent weeks about this and that… and oh yes Business Agreements and Legals.
+I have been chatting to fellow solopreneurs in recent weeks about this and that… and oh yes Client Contracts, Business Agreements and Legals.

 Our businesses, mine and theirs, are about doing what we love, engagement with our tribe, aligning our values with practice – finding and living the big “WHY” of being solopreneurs and doing it for ourselves, baby!